hmajid2301/blog/content/slides/go-lab-reproducible-envs-with-nix/_index.md

 ## Summary

-- We can use `direnv` to further reduce cognitive load
+- We can use `direnv` to reduce cognitive load
-- Can even use flakes from remote git repository
+- Use dev shell from remote git repository
+- We can manage pre-commit in Nix as well

+{{% /section %}}

+{{% note %}}
   - Share between multiple projects
-- We can manage pre-commit in Nix as well
   - However using an abstraction

-{{% /section %}}
+{{% /note %}}

 ---